 Literacy and learning go hand in hand!
 Learn more about world literacy from the International Literacy Association.

-- 10 Fiction Picks for College Bookworms: Drop everything and celebrate literacy with these great works of fiction.
+- 6 Great Book Recommendations Based on Popular College Majors: Drop everything and celebrate literacy with these great academic-inspired reads.

 SAT scores released